Fifth disease and pregnancy

 What causes fifth disease?

-What problems does fifth disease cause in pregnancy?
+What problems can fifth disease cause in pregnancy?

-- Miscarriage, when a baby dies in the womb before 20 weeks of pregnancy
+- Miscarriage.
+This is when a baby dies in the womb before 20 weeks of pregnancy.

-- Stillbirth, when a baby dies in the womb after 20 weeks of pregnancy
+- Stillbirth.
+This is when is when a baby dies in the womb after 20 weeks of pregnancy.

 Who is at risk of getting fifth disease?